scotentSD/opportunity/_posts/2021-06-14-Acitivity-Plan-Customers.md

 ## What we discovered
 - Companies aren't that interested in the activity plan
   - "I don't care what's on a piece of paper."
   - "The activity plan didn't really register."
   - "The document itself – I never really opened it."
 - The real value for companies is in the conversations they have with us
  - It all comes down to the people
-  - "It's all about the calibre of the person you're speaking to."

 ## 🎧 Quotes